nipsysdev/Ethos/README.md

 pnpm run watch    # Watch mode for development
 ```

-The system uses local simulation during development with SQLite and JSON files that mirror the production architecture (Sepolia + Codex).
+The system uses local simulation during development with SQLite and JSON files that mirror the production architecture (Smart Contract + Codex).

 ## Contributing